jlinoff/gcc-4.8.5-boost-1.66/README.md

     $ cd 4.8.4
     $ make

-For more detailed information see http://joelinoff.com/blog/?p=1678
+For more detailed information see http://joelinoff.com/blog/?p=1678.

+Added a new test file in this version called src/LOCAL-TEST/test4.cc that has even more C++-11 constructs.
+It implements a simple randomized quicksort.